Academic Catalog

 EXSS 47700 Research Team II (LA)

-Second semester of capstone research experience involving data collection, analysis, interpretation, and result dissemination by teams of students under the direction of one or more faculty members.
-Prerequisite: EXSS 47500; 3 credits.
+Analyzes the research experience that includes completion of data collection, data analyses, interpretation, and results dissemination by teams of students under the direction of one or more faculty members.
+Prerequisite: EXSS 47500.
 (S,Y)

 Attributes: CP